Best Online Degrees in: Schools for English Language Arts

 Editor’s Picks: Online Schools for English Language Arts

 Granite State College is being granted the award for best value in a school offering an online bachelor’s degree in English and language arts.
-According to the National Center for Education Statistics, the average net price for a beginning full-time student in the 2010-2011 school year was $9,076.
+According to the National Center for Education Statistics, the average net price for a beginning full-time student was $9,076.
 For this, students receive an education from an accredited college, as well as career support that can benefit them for the rest of their lives.

 The award for the most flexibility in a school offering an online bachelor’s degree in English goes to Ashford University.
 This online program allows students to complete their assignments and earn their degrees around their own schedules without having to attend class or complete assignments at set times.
 Ashford has been given an A+ rating for their flexibility by students on College Prowler.

 Ashford University Online is a leader in offering accelerated programs for its students.
 Ashford allows students to transfer up to 99 90 credits of approved previous coursework toward their Ashford University bachelor degree from Ashford University.
 Ashford also has the Prior Learning Assessment (PLA) program that allows students to submit turn their corporate training, continuing education programs, prior school credits, or other nontraditional sources of previous learning work and life experience to be assessed for potential into transferable credits through a Prior Learning Assessment (PLA).
 On occasion, students are also allowed to take an extra course load in order to speed up completion of their degree.

 Ashford University wins the award for best career support in a school offering an online bachelor’s degree in English and language arts.
 Career Services at Ashford assist students in writing their resumes and provide them with interview techniques and tips as well.
 They will help their students expand their professional networks by connecting them with industry professionals and potential employers.
 Ashford will also assist students in searching for a job and matching their degrees to a career.